digitaltheology/pandoc-wxpython/README.md

 ===============

-This is a very basic GUI front-end to John MacFarlane's pandoc, written in wxpython.
+This is a very basic GUI front-end to John MacFarlane's pandoc, written in python and using wxpython 3.0.
 Please feel free to adapt it to your own ends.

 Note, that the code is for Python 2.7 and you will need a working copy of pandoc already installed.
 Pandoc can be downloaded from [John MacFarlane's